Access to healthcare

 We want our medicines and vaccines to be accessible to everyone who needs them, no matter where they live or how much they can afford.
 We develop pricing strategies based on country-specific circumstances, such as patient affordability, the local healthcare system and other social and economic factors.

 Ventolin Rotacaps and Rotahaler devices, help patients living with asthma and COPD to manage the cost of their treatment by buying a little at a time.
 Affordability can also hinder access for people in developed countries.
 We broaden access to our products in these markets by having a flexible approach, while retaining returns for our investment in innovation.
-For example, in the USA, all of our six most recently launched new medicines were priced at parity or at a discount to the medicines we aim to supersede.

 Innovation in our laboratories